schaul/py-vgdl/README.md

 *  Get the [pygame](http://www.pygame.org/download.shtml) package

 *  For all reinforcement learning usage, also get the [PyBrain](http://www.pybrain.org) machine learning library

+*  For the upload to youtube functionality, you will need the [gdata](https://pypi.python.org/pypi/gdata) library

 *  Download repository